nerdschoolbergen/react/exercise-5/README.md

 - Implement reducer and action in the Todo app.
 - Connecting redux state and dispatching actions in a container component.
-- Implement a React lifecycle hook.
+- Implement a React lifecycle method.
-- Dispatch actions for creating initial todo items in the lifecycle hook `componentDidMount`.
+- Dispatch actions for creating initial todo items in the lifecycle method `componentDidMount`.

 ## Reminder: Todo app spec